Simplifying Life Insurance in India

 Difference Between Annuity and Mutual Funds Explained

-What are Annuities and their Types?
+What are Annuities & Their Types?

 In India, annuities are mainly of two types: immediate annuity, where payouts start right away, and deferred annuity, where payouts begin at a future date.
 Other forms include fixed annuities, variable annuities, and indexed annuities, each offering different levels of risk and return.